kwilkos/cxf/distribution/src/main/release/samples/README.txt

-To build and run the demos provided in the celtixfire binary distribution using either ant or wsdl2java, javac and java, you need to set the environment so that the file cxf.jar is on the CLASSPATH and to insure that the JDK, ant and celtixfire bin directories are on the PATH.
+To build and run the demos provided in the celtixfire binary distribution using either ant or wsdl2java, javac and java, you need to set the environment so that the file cxf-incubator.jar is on the CLASSPATH and to insure that the JDK, ant and celtixfire bin directories are on the PATH.